Piggun/streaming-data-project/README.md

 # Streaming Data Project
 ## Overview
-This application's purpose is to retrieve articles from the [Guardian API](https://open-platform.theguardian.com/) and publish them to a message broker ([AWS SQS](https://aws.amazon.com/sqs/) in this case) so that they can be consumed and analysed by other applications.
+This application's purpose is to retrieve articles from [The Guardian API](https://open-platform.theguardian.com/) and publish them to a message broker ([AWS SQS](https://aws.amazon.com/sqs/) in this case) so that they can be consumed and analysed by other applications.
 ## Prerequisites
 You will need: